ameli/imate/docs/notes.rst

 Add convergence methods to the Hutchinson method, such as ``min_num_samples``, ``max_num_samples``, ``error_rtol``, ``error_atol``.
-Also add an option for ``reorthogonalization`` where the initial random vectors to be orthogonalizaed (currently they are orthogonalized).
+Also add an option for ``reorthogonalization`` where the initial random vectors to be orthogonalized (currently they are orthogonalized).
 Also an option for ``verbose`` to print the results in a table just like the slq method, and an option for ``plot`` to plot the convergence and samples.